Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Narre Warren North, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Narre Warren North has recorded around 23 residential properties granted approval each year over the past five financial years ending June 2021.
+Based on AreaSearch analysis of ABS building approval numbers in Narre Warren North, around 23 residential properties have been granted approval each year over the past five financial years from FY-17 to FY-21.
 This totals an estimated 118 homes.
-So far in the financial year 2026 (FY-26), 21 approvals have been recorded.
-Despite a fall in population during this period, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+In the current financial year FY-26 up to now, 21 approvals have been recorded.
+Despite a fall in population during this period, housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.

-New homes are being built at an average expected construction cost of $867,000, indicating focus on the premium market and high-end developments.
+The average value of new homes being built is $867,000, suggesting developers are focusing on the premium market with high-end developments.
 There have also been $14.7 million in commercial approvals this financial year, showing steady commercial investment activity.
-When measured against Greater Melbourne, Narre Warren North shows substantially reduced construction activity (52.0% below regional average per person), which typically reinforces demand and pricing for existing properties.
-However, construction activity has intensified recently.
-This is also under the national average, suggesting the area's established nature and potential planning limitations.
+Compared to Greater Melbourne, Narre Warren North shows substantially reduced construction, at 52.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties, although recent construction activity has intensified.
+This is also under the national average, indicating the area's established nature and suggesting potential planning limitations.

-All new construction so far has been comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+All new construction in Narre Warren North has been comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
 With around 262 people per dwelling approval, Narre Warren North shows characteristics of a low density area.
-Looking ahead, Narre Warren North is expected to grow by approximately 337 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+According to AreaSearch's latest quarterly estimate, Narre Warren North is expected to grow by 344 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development